xtracapindia-dhananjay/CustomCameraPackage/README.md

 # CustomCameraPackage
 scan doc

-## Version 1.0.1
+## Version 1.2.0
-- Initial release.
+- Add Pan and Aadhaar regex validation in that release.